burst-apps-team/burst-wiki/burst-blockchain.md

 ### 2. TRANSACTION Table

 These 25 fields define a transaction the current version of the Burst software.
 Note that the transaction table has evolved since the genesis block.
-A complete history of the DB structure can be found in the Nxt software source file nxt/src/java/nxt/NxtDbVersion.java

 | Field Name                          | Data Type     | NOT NULL |
 |-------------------------------------|---------------|----------|